react-toolbox/react-toolbox/components/menu/readme.md

 A [Menu](https://www.google.com/design/spec/components/menus.html) is a temporary piece of material emitted from a button, an action, a pointer, or another control that contains at least two menu items.
 Each menu item is a discrete option or action that can affect the app, the view, or selected elements within a view.
 Menus should not be used as a primary method for navigation within an app.
 You can compose a menu based on a few subcomponents, same as for Lists.

-This set of components is themed to be provided width the key `ToolboxMenu`.

 <!-- example -->
 ```jsx
 import {IconMenu, MenuItem, MenuDivider } from 'react-toolbox/lib/menu';